Gowthami11/LoanCalculatorReact/README.md

 ## Features

-- An user interface that allows a user to enter loan amount and loan duration in months which then displays the interest rate and the monthly payment.
+- A user interface that allows a user to enter loan amount and loan duration in months which then displays the interest rate and the monthly payment.
 - The user can enter monetary amount and loan duration by using a slider.
 - The loan amount should be between 500 and 5000 \$ and the loan duration between 6